What Gutenberg Changed in WordPress 5.0

 Finding Your Way Around the Block Editor

 When you create a new post or page in WordPress 5.0 or later, the block editor opens by default.
-You will see a clean editing area where you can start typing immediately.
+You will see a clean editing area where you can begin typing immediately.
 The first block is usually a Paragraph block, which handles body text.
 Press Enter to start a new paragraph, which creates a new Paragraph block automatically.

 Moving, Editing, and Removing Blocks